 Thinking about renting your backyard pool/spa?
 Or using it for business/commercial purposes?
 Please see Short-Term Residential Swimming Pool Rentals by Private Homeowners guidance form available on the Ontario Ministry of Health website.

-There can be significant liability and regulatory implications once your private backyard pool/spa is used beyond private usage and used for business/public purposes.
-Public pools/spas must comply with all applicable legislation such as but not limited to: public health regulations, local zoning and building code requirements.
-Please contact your home insurance provider, local municipality and WDG Public Health for more information.
+There can be significant liability and regulatory implications if you’re considering using your private backyard pool or spa for rental or business purposes.
+Your pool would be subject to all applicable legislation including: public pool regulations, local zoning and building code requirements.
+It is vitally important to discuss any plans with your home insurance provider, local municipality and WDG Public Health before considering this type of use.